Cost of living support and benefits

 - the enhanced rate of the daily living component of Adult Disability Payment.

 They must be getting one of these benefits on at least one day in the third full week of September.
-In 2024 this week was Monday 16 September to Sunday 22 September.
+In 2025 this will be Monday 15 September to Sunday 21 September.

 If you are not receiving any benefits or need extra help